-Mrs History has worked with a number of schools across Birmingham and Solihull in developing resources for local history teaching and designing and delivering bespoke Local History Walks for Key Stages 1 and 2.
+Mrs History has worked with a number of schools across Birmingham and Solihull and Staffordshire to develop resources for local history teaching including design and delivery of bespoke Local History Walks for Key Stages 1 and 2.

 ….thank you for an interesting, informative and thoroughly enjoyable walk.

 We all got so much out of it and it will inform much of our teaching for this half-term.

 Year 2 teacher, Druids Heath, Birmingham

 Our local history sessions encourage children to become street detectives.
 They consider buildings, streets and features that they pass everyday from a historic viewpoint and are often surprised at what they can discover on their own doorsteps.

 Each session is tailored to the school, its local area and key themes identified by the teaching staff.
 Mrs History local walks and resources highlight significant historic events and people where relevant.
 Key historic periods such as the Victorians, Tudors and even prehistory are also included where possible.
 Materials, shapes, colours, numbers and the natural environment also contribute to our lively sessions.